 I am pretty confident that you are looking for the most definitive answer to this question.
 Yes or No?
 Well, it’s not that black and white.
-It depends on what your use is and who you are as a user.
-For the sake fo TL/DR, I will say this: if you are a business owner who wants to have a site of some sort without much or no experience in coding at all, then the answer is NO. If you are a web developer with experience in designing and developing web applications (websites), then the answer is NO. And finally, if you are a freelancer and you are building web applications that you will hand-off to your clients, then the answer is NO!
+It depends on what you use is and who you are as a user.
+For the sake of TL;DR, I will say this: if you are a business owner who wants to have a site of some sort without much or no experience in coding at all, then the answer is NO. If you are a web developer with experience in designing and developing web applications (websites), then the answer is NO. And finally, if you are a freelancer, and you are building web applications that you will hand off to your clients, then the answer is NO!

 I know what you are thinking.
 You spend the last 45 secs reading a paragraph looking for the YES and all you read was my discontent with WordPress!
 Well, to ease your mind, there are justifiable uses for WordPress of course, but they are very few and very justifiable!
 But before we go into the rare cases where using WordPress is a good idea, let’s discuss why it is not first.